awwad/uptane/README.md

-### 3.1: Running an Arbitrary Package Attack on the Director repository without Compromised Keys
+### 3.1: Arbitrary Package Attack on Director Repository without Compromised Keys
 This is a simple attack simulating a Man in the Middle that provides a malicious image file.
 In this attack, the attacker does not have the keys to correctly sign new metadata (and so it is an exceptionally basic attack).